n0mik0s/gke/Readme.md

    `terraform workspace new WS_NAME`

-9. Create ssl key and cert files and put them under certs dir in the gke root dir and change appropriate lines in the main.tf file under the lb module
+9. Create ssl key and cert files.
+Put them under certs dir in the gke root dir.
+    Change appropriate lines in the main.tf file under the lb module.

 10. Export all sensitive env variables: